Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Introduction

 \subsubsection{Betti realization and morphisms of 6-functor formalisms}

-Different types of cohomology theories come from different types of systems of coefficients.
-We mentioned the example of sheaf cohomology for schemes coming from the system of coefficients of coherent sheaves, and singular cohomology coming from the system of coefficients of local systems.
+It is often fruitful to compare the different types of cohomology theories coming from different types of systems of coefficients.
+We have already mentioned the examples of sheaf cohomology for schemes coming from the system of coefficients of coherent sheaves, and the example singular cohomology coming from the system of coefficients of local systems.
 More generally, if we consider cohomology theories on topological spaces with coefficients in general sheaves of abelian groups (instead of just locally constant ones), then we can try to compare cohomology theories on a scheme $X$ with coefficients in coherent sheaves on $X$, to the cohomology theories on the underlying topological space of the analytification $X^\an$ of $X$, with coefficients given by sheaves of abelian groups on $X^\an$.

 Motivic homotopy theory was developed, at least partially, as an algebro-geometric analog of the usual homotopy theory of CW-complexes.\footnotemark{} As mentioned in Joseph Ayoub's ICM address \cite{AyoubICM}, one of the goals of motivic homotopy is to provide a bridge between so-called ``transcendental'' invariants of an algebraic variety, such as its Betti cohomology, and its algebro-geometric invariants, such as its Chow groups and $K$-theory.
 Indeed, there is a Betti realization functor that can be seen as a morphism from the coefficient system of motivic spectra to the coefficient system of sheaves of abelian groups on analytic spaces.
 Ayoub showed in \cite{AyoubBetti} that this morphism is actually compatible with the structure of Grothendieck's six operations.
 This has proven to be a crucial tool not only for using topology to study algebraic geometry, but the reverse as well: Voevodsky used Betti realization in his proof of the Bloch-Kato conjecture in $K$-theory to compute the motivic Steenrod algebra in terms of the topological one, and in \cite{C2equiv}, Behrens and Shah show how to use Betti realization to compute $C_2$-equivariant homotopy groups in terms of motivic homotopy groups over $\reals$.